 Do not use credit if you can’t afford to pay the credit card bill in full when it is due.
 If you don’t have the cash for something, you are living above your means.

-Avoid unnecessary fees: late fees, bank fees, bill paying fees, check cashing fees, and ATM fees.
+Avoid unnecessary fees: late fees, bank fees, bill paying fees, check cashing fees and ATM fees.
+Set up free auto-pay on your online banking accounts if you often forget to pay bills.

 Think long term.
 Don’t spend today.
 Save for tomorrow.

 Finally, here are some additional tips for living below your means.
-Keep these in mind especially when you are tempted by commercial messages or the urge to “get happy” by spending money:
+Keep these in mind especially when you are tempted by commercial messages or the urge to find happiness by spending money:

 Don’t go to the mall.
 Read.
 Exercise.
 Call a friend.
 Visit with family.
 Review your budget.
 Clean.
 Anything.
-Don’t go to the mall.
+Just don’t go to the mall.

 Act like you have no money.
 When tempted to spend impulsively, simply remind yourself you have no money.

-Pay special attention to impulsive behaviors: tossing something extra into your shopping cart that’s not on your shopping list or “splurging”, whether it’s a “just a latte” or an expensive piece of clothing you want.
+Pay special attention to impulsive behaviors: tossing something extra into your shopping cart that’s not on your shopping list or splurging, whether it’s “just a latte” or an expensive piece of clothing you want.

-Instead of buying something, check whether it makes more sense to borrow it from a neighbor, rent the item, or repurpose something you already have.
+Instead of buying something, check whether it makes more sense to borrow it from a neighbor, rent the item or repurpose something you already have.
+See if it’s available on your local Buy Nothing or Freecycle group.
 Or just wait a day and re-think the purchase.

 Look for ways to grow your income.
 Ask for a raise.
 Get some training that will get you a better paying job.
 Get a second job.
 Or a third one.